schrolla/ScubaGear/baselines/teams.md

     policy, selecting the appropriate policy in step 3.

 ## Automatic Admittance
 This setting controls which meeting participants wait in the lobby before they are admitted to the meeting.

 ### Policy

+#### MS-TMS-003-001
-#### MS-TMS-003-001: Anonymous users, including dial-in users, SHOULD NOT be admitted automatically.
+Anonymous users, including dial-in users, SHOULD NOT be admitted automatically.
-TODO add rationale.
+- _Rationale:_ TODO add rationale.
+- _Last modified:_ February 2023

+#### MS-TMS-004-001
-#### MS-TMS-004-001: Internal users SHOULD be admitted automatically.
+Internal users SHOULD be admitted automatically.
-TODO add rationale.
+- _Rationale:_ TODO add rationale.
+- _Last modified:_ February 2023

+#### MS-TMS-005-001
-#### MS-TMS-005-001: B2B guest users MAY be admitted automatically.
+B2B guest users MAY be admitted automatically.
-TODO add rationale.
+- _Rationale:_ TODO add rationale.
+- _Last modified:_ February 2023

+#### MS-TMS-006-001
-#### MS-TMS-006-001: The above settings SHOULD be set in the Global (Org-wide default) meeting policy.
+The above settings SHOULD be set in the Global (Org-wide default) meeting policy.
-TODO add rationale.
+- _Rationale:_ TODO add rationale.
+- _Last modified:_ February 2023

+#### MS-TMS-007-001
-#### MS-TMS-007-001: Custom meeting policies MAY be created that allow more flexibility for specific users.
+Custom meeting policies MAY be created that allow more flexibility for specific users.
-TODO add rationale.
+- _Rationale:_ TODO add rationale.
+- _Last modified:_ February 2023

 ### Resources
 - [Meeting policy settings - Participants & guests \| Microsoft